 Best Uses: Trail hiking, general outdoor use.

-A very technical looking boot from Salomon, the X Ultra Mid hiking boots are a lightweight pair of boots which offer excellent stability and weather protection, whatever you get up to on the trail.
+A very technical looking boot from Salomon, the X Ultra Mid hiking boots are a lightweight pair of boots that offer excellent stability and weather protection for when you hit the trails.

-The idea with these boots is to combine running shoe technology with hiking boots, a cool idea.
+The idea with these boots is to combine the technology of running shoes with hiking footwear; a cool idea.

 The boots provide excellent grip and traction over all types of terrain via their high action Contragrip.
-The boots utilize Gore-tex to provide performance footwear that will keep you dry and comfortable whatever nature has to throw at you.
+The boots utilize Gore-Tex technology to provide high-performance hiking footwear that will keep your feet dry and comfortable during whatever nature has to throw at you.

-The sole of the boots also feature a protective heel cap, rubber toe guard and Mud guard which all help ensure your foot stays protected from any tough terrain outside.
+The sole of the boots also features a protective heel cap, rubber toe guard, and mud guard which all help ensure that your feet stay protected from any tough terrain outside.

-Excellent for scrambling and anything where you might risk banging your feet off hard terrain.
+These hiking boots are excellent for scrambling around and anything else where you might risk banging your feet on hard terrain.

-Salomon have a long history of providing excellent hiking boots and the X Ultra Mid 3 GTX follows on in that long tradition.
+Salomon has a long history of providing excellent hiking boots, and the X Ultra Mid 3 GTX follows on in that long tradition.

 #7 Ahnu Montara III Hiking Boots

-- Bright modern look will look great on the trail or for casual use
+- The bright modern look will look great on the trail or for casual use

 - Lightweight boots will help keep your feet from getting tired on longer hikes